Almond Milk Cold Brew (Easy-to-Follow Recipe)

 While you can use unsweetened almond milk in many dishes and traditionally dairy-based drinks, you can customize your homemade almond milk with sweeteners and other add-ins (1).
-So, let’s make some.
+So, let’s make some almond milk.

 First, soak one cup of raw almonds overnight in cool water.
-Soaking almonds improves the flavor, allows for better nutrient absorption-, and makes it easier to digest (2).
+Soaking almonds improves the flavour, allows for better nutrient absorption-, and makes it easier to digest (2).

 Next, place your almonds, five cups of water, and ⅛ teaspoon of salt into a blender.
 Blend everything for at least five minutes, until it reaches a creamy, milky consistency.

-Finally, strain the liquid into a glass pitcher through a nut milk bag, paper coffee filter, or fine mesh sieve.
+Finally, strain your unsweetened almond milk into a glass pitcher through a nut milk bag, paper coffee filter, or fine mesh sieve.

 Making Your Own Cold Brew

-But for the ideal concentrate, Home Grounds has opted for a smooth, balanced Kona coffee.
-With notes of milk chocolate, honey, and brown sugar, we think it’s the best candidate for a smooth, sweet cold brew coffee.
+But the ideal cold brew concentrate, Home Grounds has opted for a smooth, balanced Kona coffee.
+With notes of milk chocolate, honey, and brown sugar, we think it’s the best candidate for a smooth, sweet cold brew.

-For this recipe, we’ve opted to use honey, which yields a honey almond milk cold brew with the most authentic Starbucks flavor.
+For our almond milk cold brew, we’ve opted to use honey, which yields a honey almond milk cold brew with the most authentic Starbucks flavour.

 1. Make Your Almond Milk